Last Updated on 2 March, 2021 by Veronica

 Nice Sightseeing Bus

-If you have arrived by plane or simply parked your car very well and you do not want to move it, the tour bus is a convenient way to visit Nice attractions.
-The 1-day ticket costs 22 euros and the two-day ticket costs 25 days and you can go up and down wherever you want, plus they will give you the typical headphones where you can hear a little about the history of Nice and what you are seeing at that time in English.
+The 1-day ticket costs 22 euros and the two-day ticket costs 25 days, and you can go up and down wherever you want, plus they will give you the typical headphones where you can hear a little about the history of Nice and what you see at that time in English.

-If you want to buy your ticket for the tour bus you can click on this link where in addition to being able to buy the ticket, you can see all the stops it makes and more information in case you need it.
+If you want to buy your ticket for the tour bus, you can click on this link where in addition to being able to buy the ticket, you can see all the stops it makes and more information in case you need it.

 Nice: Monaco and Monte Carlo Tour

-If you want to take a tour of the French Riviera, either because you are coming on a cruise or on your own, this is an excursion that may interest you.
-The tour lasts 6 hours where it begins by picking you up at the port of Nice and accompanies you with an English speaking guide.
+The tour lasts 6 hours, where it begins by picking you up at the port of Nice and accompanying you with an English-speaking guide.
 The price is 28 euros per person.
 Buy your tour ticket here.

 Recommendations

-- More Tours to do in Nice
+Museums to Visit in Nice

 If you are going well on time and you like to visit museums in Nice you can find:

-- the Matisse Museum, dedicated to the French painter Henri Matisse,
+• the Matisse Museum, dedicated to the French painter Henri Matisse,

-- the MAMAC museum of modern art and contemporary art,
+• the MAMAC Museum of modern art and Contemporary Art,

-- Museum of Human Paleontology and
+• Museum of Human Paleontology and

-- Museum of Marc Chagall, among others.
+• Museum of Marc Chagall, among others.

-Where to eat in Nice?
+Where to Eat in Nice?

 Le Café de Turin